Petey & Piper

 Impact

-• Created a character system that could scale across multiple product types while staying recognizable and production-ready.
+• Created a character system that could support multiple product categories.